tflo/AutoDiscountRepair/readme.md

 ## Preliminary

 As of 14 Sep 2025 and version 0.7.0, this addon is still in an early stage.
 It’s likely that we will have to squish a few more bugs ;) You can help by reporting bugs (or suggestions) to the [GitHub Issues](https://github.com/tflo/AutoDiscountRepair/issues) of the repo!
-(Please do not post issues/suggestions to the CurseForge comments.)
+(Kindly avoid posting issues or suggestions in the CurseForge comments.)

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/AutoDiscountRepair#auto-discount-repair).
+___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/AutoDiscountRepair?tab=readme-ov-file#auto-discount-repair).
 You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___

 ## What the addon does